Restore Your Motion and Flexibility

 The traditional surgical treatment for a damaged disc whether in the neck or lumbar spine is usually a lumbar fusion.
-In the right circumstances, this fusion whether with anterior cervical discectomy and fusion (ACDF) or a posterior lumbar interbody fusion (PLIF) is an excellent choice especially if done with a minimally invasive spine surgery (MISS) technique in an outpatient setting.
-These surgeries can relieve significant pain and allow patients to resume pain-free activities.
+In the right circumstances, this fusion which can be either an anterior cervical discectomy and fusion (ACDF), or a posterior lumbar interbody fusion (PLIF) is an excellent choice, especially if done with a minimally invasive spine surgery (MISS) technique in an outpatient setting.
+These surgeries can relieve significant pain and allow patients to resume their normal, daily activities.

 Recently, spine surgeons now have a new non-fusion treatment for patients suffering from both neck and back pain due to a damaged, painful disc.
 This new treatment is a disc replacement in which a damaged disc is removed and replaced with a mechanical device which replicates the natural movement of the lumbar or cervical disc.
 The benefits of a cervical total disc replacement (CTDR) or a lumbar total disc replacement (LTDR) is that by preserving motion has the potential of not placing additional stress on the adjacent undamaged discs.

 Both CTDR and LTDR are placed from an anterior approach; that is, from the front of the spine, and in each case the damaged disc is removed and replaced with the disc replacement that fits in between the adjacent vertebral bodies.
 After surgery, early movement by the patient is encouraged.
-For patients who have both back/neck and leg/arm pain, they can expect to relieve of their symptoms since not only does the artificial disc support the adjacent vertebral bodies but also remove pressure from the pinched nerves.
+For patients who have both back/neck and leg/arm pain, they can expect to relieve of their symptoms.
+Not only does the artificial disc support the adjacent vertebral bodies, but it also successfully removes pressure from the pinched nerves.